pAP3R/localh0st/content/post/asus-afl/index.md

 `$ AFL_CUSTOM_MUTATOR_LIBRARY=/home/tester/AFLplusplus/Grammar-Mutator/libgrammarmutator-http.so AFL_CUSTOM_MUTATOR_ONLY=1 QEMU_LD_PREFIX=/home/tester/amng-build/release/src-rt-5.02axhnd/targets/94908HND/fs/ /home/tester/AFLplusplus/afl-fuzz -Q -i /home/tester/AFLplusplus/Grammar-Mutator/seeds/ -o /home/tester/afl-out/ -M http-1 -- usr/sbin/httpd @@`

 Constant tuning of grammar, creating  "definitions" for the data structure I'd like to fuzz.
 It's begun to get a little unwieldly as I began to add more and more POST and GET params, so I'm seeing the benefits of having fuzzers hitting specific functionality only.
-This make sense as it's more of a targetted approach than casting a wide net, making it possible to fuzz individual requests very thoroughly.
+This makes sense as it's more of a targetted approach than casting a wide net, making it possible to fuzz individual requests very thoroughly.
 It's probably possible to create one giant definition file for the grammar stuff but I think it wastes a LOT of cycles touching stuff that is useless.

 So, I began to rewrite the grammar for requests which I've found vulns in already.